jseiden/dotfiles/README.md

- This is a central directory to organize and backup my favorite config files.
+ This is directory to organize and backup various config files.

  Feel free to take a look around.